 HCV infection affects approximately 115 million people globally[1].
-Currently, diagnosis of HCV infection requires 2 sequential steps: testing anti-HCV to screen, followed by HCV RNA RT-PCR to confirm viremia[7,13,14].
+Currently, diagnosis of HCV infection requires two sequential steps: testing anti-HCV to screen, followed by HCV RNA RT-PCR to confirm viremia[7,13,14].
 The latest anti-HCV tests are highly sensitive and specific, but they cannot differentiate acute HCV infection with V-HCV and R-HCV infection.
 Therefore, all positive anti-HCV test results need to be further tested by HCV RNA RT-PCR.
-Although HCV RNA RT-PCR tests are highly sensitive and specific for V-HCV infection, it is timely consuming, costly, and not available and affordable in many developing countries and regions.
+Although HCV RNA RT-PCR tests are highly sensitive and specific for V-HCV infection, it is time consuming, costly, and not available and affordable in many developing countries and regions.

-Recently, we developed a novel HCV-Ags test that is more sensitive and specific than traditional HCVcAg tests, and holds potential for one-step serologic diagnosis of V-HCV infection[35].
+Recently, we developed a novel HCV-Ags test that is more sensitive and specific than traditional HCVcAg tests and holds potential for one-step serologic diagnosis of V-HCV infection[35].
 In the present study, we used a blinded fashion to further test the sensitivity and specificity of the HCV-Ags EIA in HCV sera with monoinfection and HCV/HIV coinfection.
-The serum samples were from one laboratory with coding, and HCVAgs EIA were performed blindly in another laboratory, then decoded for data analysis.
+The serum samples were from one laboratory with coding, and HCV-Ags EIA were performed blindly in another laboratory, then decoded for data analysis.

-In 64 sera, 10 without HCV and HIV infection, 54 with viremic HCV infection, it was 100% accordance of HCV-Ags EIA test results to HCV infection status by HCV RNA PCR.
+In 64 sera, 10 without HCV and HIV infection and 54 with viremic HCV infection, it was in 100% accordance of HCV-Ags EIA test results to HCV infection status by HCV RNA PCR.
 This blinded study further confirmed our previous report that the HCV-Ags EIA is highly specific and sensitive in diagnosing viremic HCV infection in those with HCV monoinfection.
-In additional 5 sera with viremic HCV infection as low as HCV RNA load ranged 50-59 IU/mL, 4/5 were tested positive for HCV-Ags EIA, further confirming the lowest limits of detection of the HCV-Ags assay as previously reported[35].
+In an additional five sera with viremic HCV infection as low as HCV RNA load ranging between 50-59 IU/mL, 4/5 were positive for HCV-Ags EIA, further confirming the lowest limits of detection of the HCV-Ags assay as previously reported[35].

 We then tested utility of HCV-Ags EIA in sera with HCV and HIV coinfection.
-In 38 sera with viremic HCV and HIV coinfection, and 45 sera with viremic HCV and non-viremic HIV coinfection, it was 100% accordance of HCV-Ags EIA test results to HCV infection status by HCV RNA PCR, no matter if HIV infection is active or not, and CD4 count.
-These results confirmed that the HCV-Ags EIA is highly specific and sensitive in diagnosing viremic HCV infection in those with HCV and HIV coinfection, no matter if HIV infections is active or not.
-The present study confirmed potential that HCV-Ags EIA may also provide an equal and cost-effective way for one-step screening and diagnosing viremic HCV infection.
-As HCV infection is common in HIV-infected individuals, above results are very promising in further study on clinical application of the HCV-Ags EIA in the population with risk for both HCV and HIV infection, an important addition to WHO and USA commitment of HCV elimination globally[11,12].
+In 38 sera with viremic HCV and HIV coinfection and 45 sera with viremic HCV and non-viremic HIV coinfection, it was in 100% accordance of HCV-Ags EIA test results to HCV infection status by HCV RNA PCR, regardless if HIV infection was active and of the CD4 count.
+These results confirmed that the HCV-Ags EIA is highly specific and sensitive in diagnosing viremic HCV infection in those with HCV and HIV coinfection, no matter if HIV infection was active or not.
+The present study confirmed the potential that HCV-Ags EIA may provide an equal and cost-effective way for one-step screening and diagnosing viremic HCV infection.
+As HCV infection is common in HIV-infected individuals, these results are very promising in further study on the clinical application of the HCV-Ags EIA in the population with risk for both HCV and HIV infection, an important addition to the World Health Organization and the Center for Disease Control’s commitment of HCV elimination globally[11,12].

-It should be noted that the main advantage of the present study is its blindness fashion, but the sample size was small.
+It should be noted that the main advantage of the present study is the blinded fashion, but the sample size was small.
 Further larger, prospective studies are needed to assess the value of clinical application of the HCV-Ags EIA.

 ARTICLE HIGHLIGHTS